 6. Vita Charge.

-The Fosters keep Liquid Boost or Paste on hand in case cattle don’t want to eat.
+The Fosters keep Liquid Boost or Vita Charge® Paste (transitioned to Vita Charge® Gel July 2019) on hand in case cattle don’t want to eat.
 Liquid Boost is good to use in water buckets, and they like it to provide good nutrition and electrolytes, especially for their younger calves.
 They don’t want to get to a show and have one not eat or drink well and believe the Vita Charge keeps animals on track to perform at a show.

 7. A hand saw.